Matthew 1:5: Analysis

 William F. Albright and C.S.
 Mann note that the author of Matthew spells Rahab's name as Rachab, a departure from the Septuagint spelling Matthew usually uses.
 The Rachab form also appears in the works of Josephus.
 They speculate that this indicates a change in pronunciation during this period.
 Another problem, pointed out by Raymond E. Brown, is that Rahab's position in this verse does not meet other traditions.
 No other source has her marrying Salmon and giving birth to Boaz.
-Jewish tradition has her as the wife of Joshua, and thus, also in a different time period.
+Jewish tradition has her as the wife of Joshua, and therefore living in a different time period.